Making guitars is a sensual experience and a war.

 - Highly figured or otherwise special top: pricing based on cost.

-- Other fancy inlay: pricing based on specific design.
+- Other inlay: pricing based on specific design.

 - Custom made tuning machines (VSTuners, Alessi, Rodger, etc.): pricing based on cost.